csgillespie/efficientR/main.md

 A strict approach to project management and workflow is treating your projects as R packages.
 This approach has advantages and limitations.
 The major risk with treating a project as a package is that the package is quite a strict way of organising work.
 Packages are suited for code intensive projects where code documentation is important.
 An intermediate approach is to use a 'dummy package' that includes a `DESCRIPTION` file in the root directory telling users of the project which packages must be installed for the code to work.
 This book is based on a dummy package so that we can easily keep the dependencies up-to-date (see the book's [DESCRIPTION](https://github.com/csgillespie/efficientR/blob/master/DESCRIPTION) file online for an insight into how this works).

 Creating packages is good practice in terms of learning to correctly document your code, store example data, and even (via vignettes) ensure reproducibility.
 But it can take a lot of extra time so should not be taken lightly.
 This approach to R workflow is appropriate for managing complex projects which repeatedly use the same routines which can be converted into functions.
 Creating project packages can provide foundation for generalising your code for use by others, e.g. via publication on GitHub or CRAN.
-And R package development has been made much easier in recent years by the development of the **devools** package, which is highly recommended for anyone attempting to write an R package.
+And R package development has been made much easier in recent years by the development of the **devtools** package, which is highly recommended for anyone attempting to write an R package.

 The number of essential elements of R packages differentiate them from other R projects.
 Three of these are outlined below from an efficiency perspective.